jpbede/rfc-cfbl-address-header/draft-benecke-cfbl-address-header.md

 This experiment will be considered successful if the CFBL-Address header field is used by a leading Mailbox Provider in a country and by at least two Message Originators within the next two years and these parties successfully use the address specified in the header field to exchange Feedback Messages.

-If this experiment is successful and these header fields prove to be valuable and popular, it may be taken to the IETF for further discussion and revision.
-One possible outcome could be that a working group creates a specification for the standards track.
+If this experiment is successful and these header fields prove to be valuable and popular, the header fields may be taken to the IETF for further discussion and revision.

-## Difference to One-Click-Unsubscribe
+## How CFBL differs from One-Click-Unsubscribe
 For good reasons, the One-Click-Unsubscribe {{?RFC8058}} signaling already exists, which may have several interests in common with this document.
 However, this header field requires the List-Unsubscribe header field, whose purpose is to provide the link to unsubscribe from a list.
 For this reason, this header field is only used by operators of broadcast marketing lists or mailing lists, not in normal email traffic.